stackmate/stackmate/README.md

 templates : {'ami-1b814f72': '7fc2c704-a950-11e2-8b38-0b06fbda5106'}
 ```

-* Ensure you have a ssh keypair called 'Foo' (used in the template parameter below) for your account FIRST
+* Ensure you have a ssh keypair called 'Foo' (used in the template parameter below) for your account FIRST:

 ```bash
 $ cloudmonkey
 ☁ Apache CloudStack 🐵 cloudmonkey 4.1.0-snapshot3.
 Type help or ? to list commands.